SmartBear/readyapi4j/modules/groovy-dsl/Rest-Request.md

 time, there are more specific assertions for checking HTTP statuses and headers and using JsonPath expressions to validate parts of the response (XPath is part of the generic assertion support).

-The following complete code example shows you both generic assertions and HTTP-specific ones:
+The following complete code example shows you both generic assertions and ones that are only applicable to REST and HTTP.

 ```groovy
  import static io.swagger.assert4j.dsl.execution.RecipeExecution.executeRecipe